Small Change helps NGOs connect with a caring generation and create change

 Do you charge to feature NGOs?

-There is no charge for you to feature on the portal or start a Fundraiser.
-But we retain 10% of every donation made for your NGO on our portal – with the donor’s full knowledge – to cover payment gateway charges, costs of the website and server, and our own operating costs.
-As Small Change is also a non-profit organisation, we send an immediate electronic 80G receipt to the donor – this also saves you the admin required and the costs to send a receipt for each individual donation.
+No, it’s absolutely free!
+We also pass on 100% of the donation to the NGO the donor chooses.
+Plus, as Small Change is also a non-profit organisation, we send an immediate electronic 80G receipt to the donor – this also saves you the admin required and the costs to send a receipt for each individual donation.

 However, we do require you to be either Gold or Platinum certified by GuideStar India, to whom you have to make a donation to cover their costs of due diligence.

 How can my NGO be featured on Small Change?

 As mentioned above, in order to meet givers’ concerns of accountability and transparency, the basic criteria for an NGO wishing to be featured on the Small Change platform is a Gold or Platinum certificate from GuideStar India.
 This certification ‘validates’ your organisation for new givers – appealing to them not only on Small Change but across online platforms, corporates and foundations, allowing you to widen your donor base.

 Once you have certification, just register your NGO on the website and we will email you about the information and content we require to create your NGO page.